andrei-m-code/net-core-push-notifications/README.md

 # .NET Core Push Notifications for Web, Android and iOS
 Send notifications to:
 - ✅ iOS - Apple Push Notifications (APN)
-- ✅ Android - via Firebase Cloud Messaging
+- ✅ Android - via Firebase Cloud Messaging (FCM)
-- ✅ Web - via Cloud Messaging
+- ✅ Web - via Firebase Cloud Messaging (FCM)

 CorePush is a lightweight library with minimal overhead.
 Send notifications to Android and Web using Firebase Cloud Messaging and iOS APN with JWT HTTP/2 API.